nstack/stackhut/docs/getting_started/tutorial_create.rst

 If this completes sucessfully your code can be deployed to the cloud - however it would be great to test if it runs correctly beforehand.

 .. note:: The build command is called indirectly by the ``run`` and ``deploy`` commands and is smart enough to run only if any files within the project directory have changed.
-However you can force a build by running ``stackhut build --force``.
+However you can force a build with ``stackhut build --force``.

 By default there is a file called ``test_request.json`` that represents a HTTP request to our service.
 This file specifies the ``service``, the ``method``, and ``parameters`` already configured for the ``add`` endpoint,